This carrot bread is a classic quick bread made extra moist with grated carrots and crushed pineapple.

 1/2 teaspoon salt

-Beat eggs, oil, and sugar with an electric mixer.
+In a large bowl, beat the eggs, oil, and sugar together with an electric mixer until well blended.

-Gradually add flour, salt, baking soda, and cinnamon; beat until combined.
+Gradually add the flour, salt, baking soda, and cinnamon to the wet mixture, beating gently just until fully combined.

 Carrot Bread FAQ